Ethan Brierley: Rochdale

-Brierley joined Rochdale's academy aged seven.
+After trials at the academies of Blackburn Rovers and Manchester City, Brierley joined Rochdale's academy aged seven.
 Brierley was named on Rochdale's bench for a FA Cup match against Newcastle United in January 2020, at the age of 15.
 Because of his age, Brierley had to get changed separately to the rest of Rochdale's first team.
 He made his professional debut for Rochdale on 5 September 2020 in a 1–0 EFL Cup victory away to Huddersfield Town.
 He signed his first professional contract with the club on 26 November 2020, having turned 17 earlier that week.
 He made his league debut as a late substitute in a 2–0 defeat away to Ipswich Town on 26 September 2020, and made a further four league appearances across the 2020–21 season as Rochdale were relegated to EFL League Two after finishing 21st.

 Spennymoor Town (loan)

 Having made just three cup appearances for Rochdale during the 2021–22 season, Brierley joined National League North side Spennymoor Town on loan for the remainder of the season on 24 March 2022.
 On 29 April 2022, Brierley was recalled from this loan spell by parent club Rochdale, and started Rochdale's final two matches of the season.
 He was nominated for the LFE League Two Apprentice of the Season award, but lost out to Junior Tchamadeu of Colchester United.